arwes/arwes/CONTRIBUTING.md

 down as props so the testing is easier.
 - By default, all styled components using JSS receive `theme` and `classes` so they can be handled in component code.
-- Components main class should be named "root" using JSS.
+- Components styles main class should be named "root" using JSS.

 ### Tools makers